 Any employee reporting a work-related injury or illness will receive immediate and appropriate medical treatment.
 All applicable federal, state, and local laws or regulations pertaining to occupational injuries or illnesses will be followed and complied with at all times.

 Work-related injuries or illnesses must be immediately reported in writing to the employee’s supervisor.
-The workers’ compensation insurer will investigate all late reported claims.
+The Workers’ Compensation insurer [or designee] will investigate all late reported claims.
 Where facts cannot be verified, the claim will be denied.
 Any claim for an injury or illness caused by an employee’s willful misconduct, alcohol or drug usage, or that occurs during the employee’s voluntary participation in any off-duty recreational, social, or athletic activity sponsored by the district will not be compensable.
-Workers’ compensation fraud is a felony punishable by fines and/or jail time.
+Workers’ Compensation fraud is a felony punishable by fines and/or jail time.
 The district will prosecute any individual found to be claiming a work-related illness or injury fraudulently.

-There are two types of workers’ compensation benefits paid to an employee with a work-related injury or illness.
+Benefits: There are two types of Workers’ Compensation benefits paid to an employee with a work-related injury or illness.
 These are medical and wage replacement benefits.

 Medical benefits include the following: